aandr26/AWS-SAP-C01-Study-Guide/docs/3_Networking/3a_VPC_Essentials/Egress-Only_Gateways.md

 * **Exam Tips:**
   * With IPv6 all subnets are essentially public.
-  * Known when to integrate an EGW:
+  * Known when to integrate an EIGW:
     * When wanting to allow outbound only IPv6 traffic.
     * Not used for IPv4, that would be a NAT Gateway.